juxt/astro-website/src/data/case-studies/cervest.md

 ---
 title: 'Earth Science AI startup'
-subtitle: 'Helping to improve crop yields in the face climate change'
+subtitle: 'Helping to improve crop yields in the face of climate change'
 outcome:
   - 'JUXT developed the front-end user interface for a demanding range of mobile devices.'
   - 'The application allows independent farmers to exploit data to improve their yields and make better economical and environmental decisions.'